 Standard Treatment Guidelines

-Standard Treatment Guidelines plays critical role in ensuring evidence based clinical practice and quality of care.
-Taskforce on Standard Treatment Guidelines works towards developing evidence based clinical guidelines and implementation tools.
+Standard Treatment Guidelines play critical role in ensuring evidence based clinical practice and quality of care.
+Taskforce on Standard Treatment Guidelines Have worked towards developing evidence based clinical guidelines and implementation tools.

 Process of STG Development

 STG writing group

 Taskforce decided to work on limited no. of guidelines in the first phase.
 10 clinical specialty subgroups were formed with each group initially to focus one disease condition.
 To make guideline group multidisciplinary each group was directed to recruit members from diverse background apart from domain experts.
 This includes allied health workers (Nursing/Paramedic/Rehabilitation), Physician, private practitioners, primary care doctors, public health/ health system experts, methodology experts and patients or patients right organization.
 In each the senior most expert was usually designated as facilitator.
 Each member was asked to declare any conflict of interest on a standardized format and records are kept with Taskforce secretariat.
 Writing group members were trained for the guideline development methodology in a two day workshop with technical support of NICE, UK.
 Each subgroup was allocated some financial resources by NHSRC for conducting subgroup meetings and covering other incidental cost.

 Each subgroup was requested to propose 5 disease conditions of their respective clinical specialty.
 These disease conditions were prioritized on a criteria based on burden of disease, non availability of Indian guidelines and policy importance.
 The disease conditions on which MoHFW already have issued guidelines were excluded.
 Total 14 disease condition Were, selected for the first phase.